Integration of Atomic Properties with Grids

 yt

-Core augmentation is activated with the CORE option to LOAD, and we need to give to critic2 the pseudopotential charges for each atom.
+Core augmentation is activated with the ZPSP option to LOAD, and we need to give to critic2 the pseudopotential charges for each atom.
 This value is equal to the atomic number minus the number of core electrons removed in the calculation.
 In QE, this value can be obtained by summing the numbers in the occ column under Valence configuration in the corresponding .UPF file.
 The core contribution for the given number of core electrons is added by critic2 every time the field is evaluated using critic2’s internal density tables.

 NC or US Pseudopotential Calculation